Garage door: Safety

-Garage doors can cause injury and property damage (including expensive damage to the door itself) in several ways.
-The most common causes of injury from garage door systems include falling doors, pinch points, improperly adjusted opener force settings, and safety eyes, attempts at do-it-yourself repair without the proper knowledge or tools, and uncontrolled release of spring tension (on torsion spring systems).
+Garage doors can cause injury and property damage (including damage to the door itself) in several ways.
+The most common causes of injury from garage door systems include falling doors, pinch points, improperly adjusted opener force and electric eye safety settings, attempts at do-it-yourself repair without proper knowledge or tools, and uncontrolled release of spring tension on torsion spring systems.

-A garage door with a broken spring or the wrong strength can fall.
+A garage door with a broken spring or the wrong strength can fall with great force.
 Because the effective mass of the door increases as the garage door sections transfer from the horizontal to vertical door tracks, a falling garage door accelerates rapidly.
 A free-falling garage door can cause severe injury or death.

 The sections and rollers on garage doors represent a significant pinch hazard.
 Children should never be allowed near a moving garage door for this reason.
 On manually operated garage doors, handles should be installed vertically to promote "vertical orientation of the hand".

 Mechanical garage door openers can pull or push a garage door with enough force to injure or kill people and pets if they become trapped.
 Modern openers have “force settings” that make the door reverse if it encounters too much resistance while closing or opening.
-Any garage door opener sold in the United States after 1992 requires electric eye—sensors that prevent the door from closing if obstructed.
-Force settings should cause a door to stop or reverse on encountering more than approximately 20 lb of resistance.
-Electric eyes should be installed a maximum of six inches above the ground.
+Any garage door opener sold in the United States after 1992 requires electric eyes—sensors that prevent the door from closing if obstructed.
+Force settings should cause a door to stop or reverse on encountering more than approximately 20 lb of resistance, and electric eyes should be installed a maximum of 6 in above the ground.
 Many garage door injuries, and nearly all garage door-related property damage, can be avoided by following these precautions.

-Certain parts, especially springs, cables, bottom brackets, and spring anchor plates, are under extreme tension.
+Certain parts, especially springs, cables, bottom brackets, and spring anchor plates, are kept under extreme tension.
 Injuries can occur if parts under tension are removed.
+Severe injury or death can be caused by the projectile pieces of a failed torsion spring; many people have been injured or killed trying to adjust torsion springs, and special training and procedures are required to modify a torsion spring safely.

-Extension spring systems should always be restrained by a safety cable that runs through the middle of the spring, tying off to a solid point at the rear and front of the horizontal door track.
-The safety cable prevents hazards to bystanders when a spring, pulley, or cable breaks under tension and makes the system relatively safe.
+Extension spring systems should always be restrained by a safety cable that runs through the middle of the spring, being tied to solid points at the rear and front of the horizontal door track.
+The safety cable minimizes hazards to bystanders if a spring, pulley, or cable breaks under tension.

-Torsion spring systems can be hazardous as they are always under tension and release energy when the spring fails.
-Severe injury or death can be caused by the projectile pieces of a failed torsion spring.
-Many people have been injured or killed trying to adjust torsion springs, and special training and procedures are required to modify a torsion spring safely; it is a job for a professional, not a homeowner or DIYer.